 - 100% cacao baking chocolate bar

-- Keto friendly sweeteners of your choice: stevia, monk fruit or erythritol
+- Keto friendly sweeteners of your choice: stevia or monk fruit

 Why Cook With 100% Cacao?